dust39/FFL_Project_Data2/README.md

 1. What position scores the most points in an average year?

 1. Running the program will do the following:
-    1. Outline step 1
-    2. Outline step 2
-    3. Outline step 3
-    4. Finally the program will create and save a .jpg file titled with the selected year.
+    1. Iterate over a quantity of 50 yearly CSV files containing fantasy football statistics.
+    2. The script will add a year column
+    3. The script will filter out unwanted/erroneous data.
+    4. Finally the script will combine all 50 CSV files into one large master CSV file named "Appended_FFL_data.CSV".
+    5. I will then use this master CSV file to do visualizations and analysis in Tableau.

 I chose this project to show my skills because I love fantasy football.
 I wanted to work on a project about a subject that interests me so that I can continue to advance and improve the skills I have learned.
+I sourced my data from [FantasyDataPros](https://www.fantasyfootballdatapros.com/csv_files).

 ### My Project Features
 Below is information on how to run the program followed by the features I selected to meet my project requirements: